 Wireless LAN requirements

 Thinking of going wireless?
 This tip, excerpted from InformIT, talks about what you will need to consider in planning for a wireless network.
+Bill Stallings is the author of Local and Metropolitan Area Networks.

 A wireless LAN must meet the same sort of requirements typical of any LAN, including high capacity, ability to cover short distances, full connectivity among attached stations, and broadcast capability.
 In addition, a number of requirements are specific to the wireless LAN environment.
 The following are among the most important requirements for wireless LANs: